Innoto/multiList/README.md

 ## Params
 MultiList moment only accepts two parameters:
-* orientation: Vertical or Horizontal (Vertical mues)
+* orientation: Vertical or Horizontal
 * placeholder: String

 Vertical lists ordering them selected from the top down.
 Horizontal shows another type of styles that allow you to sort horizontally.